fhbilgen/WaitChain/README.md

 DESCRIPTION

 The WaitChain.exe tool is based on the WCT API example in MSDN.
+A detailed explanation is at https://blogs.msdn.microsoft.com/hmm/2018/02/18/waitchain/

-It generates a text file reporting either:
+The tool generates a text file reporting either:
 Every process’s Wait Chain when no particular process is specified A particular process’s Wait Chain list if the ProcessID is specified The Wait Chain list of each process instance of an application if the ProcessName is specified